Kyle Tyler: San Diego Padres

 On April 12, 2022, Tyler was claimed off of waivers by the Padres.
 He was then optioned to the El Paso Chihuahuas of the Triple-A Pacific Coast League.
 He posted a 5.51 ERA and 1.55 WHIP in 16.1 innings pitched across 11 appearances for El Paso.
 He was designated for assignment by San Diego on June 6.
 He cleared waivers and was sent outright to El Paso on June 9.

 On June 12, 2022, Tyler was selected back to the active roster.
 On June 14, Tyler recorded his first career win in a game against the Chicago Cubs.
 He came in to pitch in relief of Sean Manaea, tossing two scoreless innings and striking out one omen route to the victory.
+He made two scoreless appearances for the Padres before he was designated for assignment on July 3.
+He cleared waivers and was sent outright to Triple-A on July 6, but rejected the assignment and instead elected free agency.